kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 But if `dataset` DOES exist, we can use it to get the value of the data attribute using `this.dataset`.

-*(Note: To learn more about data attributes, read my ["Load data attributes with Mouse Clicks" tutorial](/load-data-attributes-mouseclicks/ "read my "Load data attributes with Mouse Clicks" tutorial") or my ["Filter Content With jQuery.filter() & jQuery Selectors" tutorial]("/filter-content-jquery/")).*
+*(Note: To learn more about data attributes, read my <a href="/load-data-attributes-mouseclicks/" target="blank" title="Read my 'Load data attributes with Mouse Clicks' tutorial">"Load data attributes with Mouse Clicks" tutorial</a> or my <a href="/filter-content-jquery/" target="blank" target="blank" title="Read my 'Filter Content With jQuery.filter() & jQuery Selectors' tutorial">"Filter Content With jQuery.filter() & jQuery Selectors" tutorial</a>.*
 <a name="load-json-ajax"></a>
 <h4 class="h4-guide">Load JSON with AJAX</h4>
 As mentioned in the beginning, AJAX can work with many data types but  JSON is the most-used data type at the time of this guide's initial publish date.
 There are many ways to use JSON with AJAX...this is a basic example (<a href="/samples/ajax-tutorial-samples/sample09/" target="blank">view the example</a>):